quicwg/ops-drafts/draft-ietf-quic-manageability.md

 The QUIC wire image is not specifically designed to be distinguishable from other UDP traffic.

-The only application binding currently defined for QUIC is HTTP
+The only application binding defined by the IETF QUIC WG is HTTP/3
-{{?QUIC-HTTP}}.
+{{?QUIC-HTTP}} at the time of this writing; however, work to run other applications over QUIC is ongoing, so an assumption that all QUIC traffic is HTTP/3 is not valid.
 HTTP over QUIC uses UDP port 443 by default, although URLs referring to resources available over HTTP over QUIC may specify alternate port numbers.
 Simple assumptions about whether a given flow is using QUIC based upon a UDP port number may therefore not hold; see also {{?RFC7605}}
 section 5.

-While the second most significant bit (0x40) of the first octet is always set to 1 in QUIC packets of the current version, this is not a recommended method of recognizing QUIC traffic, as it only provides one bit of information and is quite prone to collide with UDP-based protocols other than those that this static bit is meant to allow multiplexing with.
+While the second most significant bit (0x40) of the first octet is set to 1 in most QUIC packets of the current version (see {{public-header}}), this method of recognizing QUIC traffic is NOT RECOMMENDED.
+First, it only provides one bit of information and is quite prone to collide with UDP-based protocols other than those that this static bit is meant to allow multiplexing with.
+Second, this feature of the wire image is not invariant
+{{QUIC-INVARIANTS}} and may change in future versions of the protocol, or even be negotiated after handshake via future transport parameters.

 ### Identifying Negotiated Version